 (supreme audit institution)

-Papua New Guinea's Department of Treasury has established public consultations during budget formulation but, to further strengthen public participation in the budget process, should also prioritize the following actions:
+To further strengthen public participation in the budget process, Papua New Guinea's Department of Treasury should prioritize the following actions:

 Papua New Guinea's National Parliament should prioritize the following actions:

 Papua New Guinea's Auditor General's Office should prioritize the following actions to improve public participation in the budget process:

 The OBS examines the role that legislatures and supreme audit institutions (SAIs) play in the budget process and the extent to which they provide oversight; each country is scored on a scale from 0 to 100 based on 18 equally weighted indicators.
 In addition, the survey collects supplementary information on independent fiscal institutions (see Box).